wdevore/MachDyne_FPGAs_SBCs/Schoko/projects/MiniSchoko/gas/sdram/readme.md

 # Description
-A extremely basic functionality test of the SoC.
+A extremely basic functionality test of the SDRAM.